HarishFulara07/BookMyBus-EVS/README.md

 2. Search a bus route.
 The bus route will display via markers in Google Map.
 3. Give Feedback of your DTC bus Journey.
 4. Find safety rating of a bus.

+Note: Please look at the poster to get more detailed information about our project.